 - Before registering client, obtain Antecedent information.
-Verify independently information submitted by client but not limited to his identity, registered office address, correspondence address, contact details, occupation, Promoters/Directors, source of income, experience in securities market, PAN no, SEBI registration Number, (if any), etc, by verification or original documents or such related processes. - For Companies and LLPs, validations may be done from MCA (ROC site) to check the veracity of existence of the company / LLP, registered office address, CIN, directors / registered partners list, etc. as an additional check.
-In case of any mismatches, appropriate clarifications be sought from the prospect and still if the responses are not cogent enough, such accounts not be opened.
+Verify independently information submitted by client but not limited to his identity, registered office address, correspondence address, contact details, occupation, Promoters/Directors, source of income, experience in securities market, PAN no, SEBI registration Number, (if any), etc. by verification or original documents or such related processes. - For Companies and LLPs, validations may be done from MCA (ROC site) to check the veracity of existence of the company / LLP, registered office address, CIN, directors / registered partners list, etc. as an additional check.
+In case of any mismatches, appropriate clarifications be sought from the prospect and still if the responses are not cogent enough, such accounts will not be opened.

 - In case enhanced CDD is required, generally Retail client have a relationship at the local level with the branch, and in such cases we shall check the local references for client identity and other credit details including those mentioned above or we can refer any other reliable, independent source documents, data or information.
 This should be approved by Account Opening Team shall open the Client Account after verifying information collected, registration form along with other supporting documents.
-All new accounts shall be reviewed against negative lists issued by SEBI, Exchanges and other internal negative lists such as OFAC, UN sanctions lists, EU, French, ANMI etc. - In person verification is to be carried out as per the requirements of the regulators.
+All new accounts shall be reviewed against negative lists issued by SEBI, Exchanges, ANMI and other international watchlists such as OFAC, UN sanctions lists, EU, French, Interpol etc. - In person verification is to be carried out as per the requirements of the regulators.
 Further check would be done for actual beneficial ownership and control of the particular account. - Identify beneficial ownership and control, i.e. determine which individual(s) ultimately own(s) or control(s) the client and/or the person on whose behalf a transaction is being conducted.
-We need to obtain the details with respect to Shareholders, promoters from the non individual clients and wherever possible it has to be verified independently.
+We need to obtain the details with respect to Shareholders, promoters from the non-individual clients and wherever possible it must be verified independently.
 Also verify the sources of funds for funding the transaction.
-We shall also take care at the time of settlement regarding nature of transaction, movement/source of transaction, etc. Periodically to ask for clients financial details to determine the genuineness of transaction.
-Special care would be taken in case of non individual accounts such as corporate, partnership firms etc, where the ownership structure is opaque.
+We shall also take care at the time of settlement regarding nature of transaction, movement/source of transaction, etc. Periodically to ask for client's financial details to determine the genuineness of transaction.
+Special care would be taken in case of non-individual accounts such as corporate, partnership firms etc. where the ownership structure is opaque.
 In all such cases the accounts would be activated only post approval from the compliance department. - For this purpose, "beneficial owner" is the natural person or persons who ultimately own, control or influence a client and/or persons on whose behalf a transaction is being conducted, including those persons who exercise ultimate effective control over a legal person or arrangement.
-Sharekhan shall be guided by and follow SEBI circular CIR/MIRSD/11/2012 dated September 5, 2012 in this regard and such amendments thereto from time to time.
+Sharekhan shall be guided by and follow SEBI circular CIR/MIRSD/11/2012 dated September 5, 2012 in this regard and such amendments thereto from time to time. - As a part of Client Due Diligence (CDD), in April, 2021, the Exchanges and Depositories have made below mentioned 6 attributes of KYC mandatory. - a) Name - b) Address - c) PAN - d) Valid Mobile Number - e) Valid Email Address - f) Income Range